Dropdown list

 Assign numeric values for your options

 Assign values to options to automate calculations within a form.
-Read the Calculation field section for more information.
+Read the Calculation section for more information.

 Read-only - do not allow entry into this field